aoterodelaroza/acpdb/README.md

 file.
 The xyz files are found in directory `directory.s`.
 If no directory is given, use the current directory.
-Also, add the corresponding properties and the corresponding evaluations with method `method.s`.
+Also, add the corresponding properties and the corresponding evaluations with method `method.s` (the property type for the properties is assumed to be ENERGY_DIFFERENCE).
 If no METHOD is given, the evaluations are not inserted.

 #### Methods